 To get you started, here are a few of our favorite places for a cup of káva (that’s Czech for coffee).

-Cafe Tungsram – A cute little cafe located near the Cathedral of St. Peter and Paul and few steps from Capuchin Crypt.
+A cute little cafe located near the Cathedral of St. Peter and Paul and few steps from Capuchin Crypt.
 The cafe serves nice coffee and wine, friendly service, and has lovely outdoor seating during warmer months.
-Be sure to check out the unique interior, however, which is inspired by 1930’s cinema projector lightbulbs and 16 mm film.
+However, be sure to check out the unique interior, which is inspired by 1930’s cinema projector lightbulbs and 16 mm film.

-Cafe Mitte – A tiny, yet cozy, cafe located at Hostel Mitte.
+A tiny, yet cozy, cafe located at Hostel Mitte.
 The coffee is absolutely delicious and cheap.
-Plus they have a nice selection of pastries and cakes, including vegan options.
+Plus, they have a nice selection of pastries and cakes, including vegan options.

 Take a Day Trip to The Lednice-Valtice Chateau, in South Moravia

 The former summer home to the Liechtenstein family, the Lednice-Valtice Chateau is a must visit destination for anyone who wants to get a glimpse of how royalty once lived in the Czech Republic.
-This stunning English Gothic chateau dates back to the 1800s, has several ornately decorated and adorned halls, and is surrounded by beautiful gardens and manicured grounds.
-All of which can be visited on organized tours in Czech, English, and German.
+This stunning English Gothic chateau dates back to the 1800s.
+It has several ornately decorated and adorned halls.
+It’s also surrounded by beautiful gardens and manicured grounds.
+All can be visited on organized tours in Czech, English, and German.